Azure SQL Database Hyperscale FAQ

 Can I create a dedicated endpoint for the read-scale replica

 No. You can only connect to read-scale replica by specifying

 Does the system do intelligent load balancing of the read workload

 Can I scale up/down the secondary compute nodes independently of the primary compute

-No. The secondary compute nodes are also used for HA, so they need to be the same configuration as the primary, in case of a failover.
+No. The secondary compute nodes are also used for HA, so they need to be the same configuration as the primary, in the case of a failover.

 tempdb sizing for my primary compute and my additional secondary compute replicas

 tempdb is configured based on the compute size provisioning, your secondary compute nodes are the same size as the primary compute.

 Can I add indexes and views on my secondary compute nodes

 No. Hyperscale databases have shared storage, meaning that all compute nodes see the same tables, indexes and views.
 If you want additional indexes optimized for reads on secondary – you must add them on the primary first.

 How much delay is there going to be between the primary and secondary compute node

 From the time a transaction is committed on the primary, depending on the log generation rate, it can either be instantaneous or in low milliseconds.